Head's up, there might be affiliate links ahead!

 Chunk down big goals into small action steps

-It’s easy to feel overwhelmed when you’re trying to make changes that will eventually manifest itself as a goal or a dream for the future, but in reality, everything is digestible and figureoutable.
-When the goal is big and lofty, I recommend using a technique I learned from Chalene Johnson.
+It’s easy to feel overwhelmed when you’re trying to make changes that will eventually manifest itself as a goal or a dream for the future, but in reality, everything is figureoutable.
+When the goal is big and lofty, I recommend using a technique I learned from Chalene Johnson and her push journal process.
 Take your enormous task and write down every single thing that has to get done.
-Break the task down to its essence and then, when you have a three-page list of to-dos, prioritize them into smaller lists based on what needs to get done first.
+Break the task down to its essence and then, when you have a three-page list of to-dos, prioritize them into smaller lists in your daily journal based on what needs to get done first.

 A great way to break down your large tasks and plan your week in advance is to organize your smaller to-dos based on the days of the week.
-I use Evernote to create files for each day of the week and on Sunday night, I list out my daily to-dos.
-These include my work and study plans, but they always also include my workout plan for the day.
+In the past, I’ve used Evernote to create files for each day of the week and on Sunday night, I’d list out my daily to-dos.
+Over time, I’ve found that writing things down works better for me, so now I use the Day Designer.

 Make sure your goals are meaningful to you (this is not a captain obvious throwaway comment)

 The key thing to changing your life and your daily habits is to choose things that are important to you.
 If your health is what you need to focus on, you need to find a way to make meal prep, fitness and sleep the foundation of your life, no matter what.
 If it’s your career or family, then that’s what needs to go first.
 The trick is that you can only successfully prioritize a few things at once.